cair/PyTsetlinMachineCUDA/README.md

-# PyTsetlinMachineCUDA - A Massively Parallel and Asynchronous Architecture for Logic-based AI
+# PyTsetlinMachineCUDA - Massively Parallel and Asynchronous Architecture for Logic-based AI

 Using logical clauses to represent patterns, Tsetlin machines (https://arxiv.org/abs/1804.01508) have obtained competitive performance in terms of accuracy, memory footprint, energy, and learning speed on several benchmarks (image classification, regression and natural language understanding).